 Multi User Mode

 Access to the LOGINventory database is possible in parallel with several users.
-The access can be done via the normal installation, via the portable version, as well as via the web interface.
+The access can be done via the normal installation, via the portable version, as well as via the web viewer.
 LOGINventory offers an authorization concept and the possibility to share individual nodes, i.e. folders or queries from the tree structure, for specific groups or users.
 This ensures that only authorized persons have access to the data intended for them.

 In the settings different roles can be assigned.
 The following roles are available: